hhhzzzsss/SongPlayer/README.md

 Toggles whether you swing your arm when hitting a noteblock and rotate to look at the noteblocks you are hitting.

+### $setVelocityThreshold <threshold>
+*aliases: `$velocityThreshold` `$threshold`*

+Sets the minimum velocity below which notes won't be played (applies to midi and nbs).
+This must be a number from 0 to 100.
+For song items, the threshold is baked in upon item creation.

+### $toggleAutoCleanup
+*aliases: `$autoCleanup`*

+Toggles whether you automatically clean up your stage and restore the original blocks after playing.

+### $cleanupLastStage

+Cleans up the most recent stage that you made and does its best to restore the blocks to their original state.

+If you stop playing and start playing again, the recorded modifications gets reset.

+Will not replace fluids or double blocks such as doors, and does not replace tile entity data.
+May not properly handle blocks that rest on other blocks such as torches, either.

 ### $announcement \<enable | disable | getMessage>
 ### $announcement setMessage